How classic car-friendly is your state?

 Length of Driving Season 10 Months 90

-West Virginia has antique vehicle restrictions that conform with the “weekends, holidays, and special events” restrictions of other states in the region, but the requirements don’t seem as strict as those laid out in Virginia.
+West Virginia does have $66.50 per year antique vehicle restrictions that conform with the “weekends, holidays, and special events” restrictions of other states in the region, but the requirements don’t seem as strict as those laid out in Virginia.

-You can either select the antique plates provided by the state or, if you have a 1973 or earlier vehicle, you can opt for plates with a year that matches the year of your vehicle.
+You can either select the antique plates provided by the state or if you have a 1973 or earlier vehicle, you can opt for plates with a year marking that matches the year of your vehicle.

-West Virginia doesn’t have an emissions inspection, so you don’t have to worry about that at all if your vintage car interests include cars from the ’90s.
+West Virginia doesn’t have an emissions inspection, so you don’t have to worry about that at all if your vintage car interests include cars from the 1990s.
+Unfortunately, it appears that West Virginia still requires titles for anything, so that may put a wrinkle in your plans.
 If you opt for the antique plates, you don’t have to worry about safety inspections, either.
-The sales tax is relatively high at 6 percent, but it appears to be calculated on the bill of sale, which is a huge advantage versus calculation by a NADA price guide.
+The sales tax is relatively spendy at 6%, but it appears to be calculated on the bill of sale, which is a huge advantage versus calculation by a NADA price guide.

-West Virginia has some of the most amazing roads in the east, and traffic is relatively light compared to other states in the mid-Atlantic region.
-The weather cooperates most of the year, too, but you’ll definitely see snow a few months of the year.
+West Virginia has some of the most amazing roads in the East, and traffic is relatively light compared to other states in the mid-Atlantic region.
+The weather cooperates most of the year, but you’ll definitely see snow a few months out of the year.

 20. Kansas